ViniciusSuaiden/Alien-Invasion/README.md

 # Alien Invasion
  First project!!
-And it's a game! :space_invader:
+And it's a game! :space_invader: :satisfied:

  From "Python Crash Course", the book I read to learn Python.